kmcallister/aesni-examples/README.md

 which may be useful to others.
 The programs are very simple, there is little going on besides AES-NI, and they are thoroughly commented.

+This code is available under a BSD-style license; see `LICENSE`.

 ## Warning